madphysicist/imprint/doc/index.rst

 ..
 This program is distributed in the hope that it will be useful,
 .. but WITHOUT ANY WARRANTY; without even the implied warranty of
 ..
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 ..
 GNU Affero General Public License for more details.

 ..
+You should have received a copy of the GNU Affero General Public License
+.. along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+..
 Author: Joseph Fox-Rabinovitz <jfoxrabinovitz at gmail dot com>
 ..
 Version: 13 Apr 2019: Initial Coding